microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/onlinemeeting-get.md

 - Get details of an onlineMeeting using [VideoTeleconferenceId](#example-1-retrieve-an-online-meeting-by-videoteleconferenceid), [meeting ID](#example-2-retrieve-an-online-meeting-by-meeting-id), or [JoinWebURL](#example-3-retrieve-an-online-meeting-by-joinweburl).
 - Use the `/attendeeReport` path to get an attendee report of a live event, as shown in [example 4](#example-4-retrieve-the-attendee-report-of-a-live-event).
 - Use the `/recording` and `/alternativeRecording` paths to get the recordings of a live event, as shown in [example 5](#example-5-retrieve-the-recording-of-a-live-event).
-- Use the `/meetingAttendanceReport` path to get an attendance report for any meeting, as shown in [example 6](#example-6-retrieve-the-meeting-attendance-report-of-a-meeting).
+- Use the `/meetingAttendanceReport` path to get the attendance report for a scheduled meeting, as shown in [example 6](#example-6-retrieve-the-meeting-attendance-report-of-a-meeting).

 >**Notes:**
 >- Currently, attendee reports and recordings are available only to live events.
 >- Only the event organizer can access attendee reports and recordings.
->- Attendee reports and recordings are only available when the live event has concluded.
+>- Attendee report and recordings of a live event are only available when the live event has concluded.
->- Attendance report are only available when the meeting has concluded.
+>- Attendance report of a scheduled meeting is only available when the meeting has concluded.
 >- The download link in the `302 Found` [response](#example-4-retrieve-the-attendee-report-of-a-live-event) expires in **60** seconds.

 ## Permissions